For US residents only.

 Support designed for patients and caregivers

-• Patient Navigators who provided 1-on-1 support specific to your Novartis medicine(s)*
+Patient Navigators who provide 1-on-1 support specific to your Novartis medicine(s)*

-• Information about independent organizations that can assist you with your day-to-day needs beyond medical care
+Information about independent organizations that can assist with your day-to-day needs beyond medical care

 *Varies by product